General traveller leaflet

 STIs occur all over the world and are more often contracted during holidays.
 Travellers who

-intend not to have sex while travelling, have occasional sexual contact anyway.
-Not in all countries
+intend not to have sex while travelling sometimes have sexual contact anyway.
+If you have sex, use

 Tuberculosis (TB)